merenlab/anvio/anvio/docs/programs/anvi-get-sequences-for-hmm-hits.md

                        -C merens
 {{ codestop }}

-Then run the program to,
+Then run the program to

 ### Learn available HMM sources